Tiltify/api/docs/endpoints/causes-id-fundraising-events.md

 ## Examples

 {% method %}
-### GET /causes/35/campaigns
+### GET /causes/35/fundraising-events
-Returns the campaigns for the cause with an ID of 35.
+Returns the fundraising events for the cause with an ID of 35.

 {% sample lang="curl" %}
 ```bash